 Private island day excursion (didn’t have a chance to experience but heard great things)

-The day pass is pretty pricy, (about $100) but if you want access to their waterpark and private beaches for the day you must purchase.
+The day pass will run you about $100, but if you want access to their waterpark and private beaches for the day you must purchase.
 This day pass doesn’t include food.
-If you’re around during the weekend I highly recommend checking out brunch at the Cove.
+If you’re around during the weekend I highly recommend checking out brunch at The Cove.
 Also checkout the local nightclub at Aura and the best sushi at Nobu.

 This day at the beach is a steal running you about $20 dollars per person.
 The dock is located on East Bay street, which is accessible by bus, but I recommend getting the ten bus into downtown and then catching a cab for the 5 minute drive.
 Also I don’t recommend making plans for when the boat gets back, the ferry back has the tendency to be on island time and not leaving to the island or departing from the island on time.